 Current Exemption Orders

-There are currently no exemption orders
+There are currently no active exemption orders in Highland.

 When you need to apply

 Where an exemption order is for a period of less than 6 days the order can be processed by us.
 You should make your application to us at least four weeks before your event.

 If the application is for 6 days or more

 Where the application relates to periods of six days or more we must follow a formal consultation procedure and the application must be referred to Ministers for approval.
 You will therefore need to submit your application to us at least 16 weeks before your event.